ae6rt/decap/web/README.md

 Decap will parse the payload and launch a build accordingly.

-The _/hooks/buildscripts_ endpoint is a special endpoint that post-commit hooks on the build-scripts should hit.
+The _/hooks/buildscripts_ endpoint is a special endpoint that post-commit hooks on the build-scripts repository should hit.
 It forces a reload of the managed Projects.

 ### More information